 c.
 15th to Whitnall.
 These streets are wider and have less traffic than the Nicholson/Pennsylvania route.

 e.
-13th.
+13th Street.
 This runs south into Racine county.
 South of Rawson to the county line, the route goes through sprawl, but traffic is much lower than on either 27th or Howell.

 f.
 20th Street.
-From Rawson north, a Milwaukee bike route, Unfortunately, to continue south one must use Rawson to cross the 13th St.
+From Rawson north, a Milwaukee bike route, Unfortunately, to continue south one must use Rawson to cross under the interestate and get to 13th St.

 g.
 51st Street.
 Because it has several breaks, traffic on this route is quite low.
 The bicyclist must be careful making a left turn from Loomis at Edgerton or go through a parking lot to avoid riding on Loomis.
 Bicycle paths cross two of the breaks and one-way streets another.
-North of Kinnickinnic Parkway, the route uses small streets to connect to the winding lanes at the Wood veterans facility with its historic buildings.
+North of Kinnickinnic Parkway, the route uses small streets to connect to the winding lanes at the Wood veterans facility with its historic buildings, where it connects with the Hank Aaron trail.
 (I eliminated 60th Street because it has heavier traffic than either 51st or 68th.)

 h.
 68th Street.
-This route runs from Greendale (quite interesting itself as one of the first planned communities) north through West Allis and into Milwaukee and Wauwatosa.
-Route moves to 71st Street before returning to 68th.
+This route runs from Greendale (quite interesting itself as one of the first three planned communities that were promoted by Eleonor Roosevelt) north through West Allis and into Milwaukee and Wauwatosa.
+Route moves to 71st Street before returning to 68th where there is a connection to the Hank Aaron trail.
 Perhaps because of the jogs, traffic volume is low throughout.

 j.
 92nd Street.
 A good route from Beloit Rd to Bluemound.
 South of Beloit, it becomes narrow.